Dear readers of ADxS.org, please forgive the disruption.

-Interviews By experienced diagnosticians have the advantage that they can better assess and compare the degree of severity of a symptom.
+Interviews by experienced diagnosticians have the advantage that they can better assess and compare the degree of severity of a symptom.

-Tests Are seemingly more objective in terms of assessing test results - but only in terms of test results.
+Tests are seemingly more objective in terms of assessing test results - but only in terms of test results.

-⇒ ADHD - Diagnostic Methods.
+⇒ ADHD - diagnostic methods.

 Interviews, questionnaires and tests can also lead to falsified results if the subjects have a very high personal interest in the investigation and are motivated accordingly.
-With appropriately high (and personally interesting) rewards, which succeed in overcoming the ADHD-typical motivability deficit, the attentional performance of ADHD sufferers can no longer be distinguished from that of non-affected persons.
+With correspondingly high (and personally interesting) rewards, which succeed in overcoming the ADHD-typical motivability deficit, the attentional performance of ADHD sufferers can no longer be distinguished from that of non-affected persons.